 Ashiatsu massage does more than provide temporary relief; it helps create lasting change.
 By releasing deep-seated tension, this technique can help correct underlying issues like poor posture that contribute to chronic neck pain.
 When the muscles pulling your head and shoulders out of alignment finally relax, your body can return to a more natural position.
 This leads to a significant improvement in your range of motion.
 While one session can help, our experienced therapists find that regular treatments are key to truly healing and preventing the pain from returning, helping you move more freely long-term.

-What Does an Ashiatsu Neck Treatment Feel Like?
+What Should I Expect an Ashiatsu Session to Feel Like?

 If you’ve only ever had a traditional massage, you might be wondering what it feels like to have a therapist use their feet to work on your neck.
 It’s a common question, and the answer might surprise you.
 An Ashiatsu neck treatment is often described as a deeply relaxing and luxurious experience.
 Instead of the focused, sometimes sharp pressure you might feel from thumbs or elbows, the therapist’s foot provides a broad, consistent, and heavy pressure that feels both powerful and gentle at the same time.